NHS continuing healthcare

 - when you are ready to be discharged from hospital and your long-term needs are clear

-- once a period of intermediate care or rehabilitation following a hospital stay have finished and it's agreed your condition is unlikely to improve
+- once a period of rehabilitation following a hospital stay has finished and it's agreed your condition is unlikely to improve

 - whenever your health or social care needs are being reviewed as part of a community care assessment